graphql-java/graphql-java-examples/performance-checks/README.md

 This example has a few mechanisms to prevent your GraphQL server from dealing with expensive queries sent by abusive clients (or maybe legitimate clients that running expensive queries unaware of the negative impacts they might cause).
+Also, it has a couple of timeout strategies that, although won't help ease the burden on the server (since the expensive operations are already under way), will provide a better experience to the consumer that won't have to wait forever for their requests to return.

 Here we introduce 4 mechanisms to help with that task.
 3 of them are based on GraphQL Java instrumentation capabilities, and the forth one is a bit out GraphQL Java jurisdiction and more related to web servers.